muybien3433/marketsync/README.md

 # MarketSync

 MarketSync is a solution that delivers real-time market insights, enabling personalized notifications and wallet management.
-It helps users track assets and receive timely updates on their subscriptions based on market changes.
+It helps users track their assets and receive timely updates on their subscriptions based on price changes.

 The platform fetches and compares targeted assets in real time, providing dynamic insights to keep users informed about market fluctuations.
 It simplifies the management of cryptocurrency and stocks interests and subscriptions,